 eg. 2 – sterilize people to eliminate the pain of childbirth

 Second, and more to the point, it is just not the case that an omnipotent God can create all logically possible worlds.
 In a world of truly free agents, God’s power to actualize depends, in part, on what in fact a free agent would freely choose to do.
-If a free agent (P) would choose to do X in a given situation, God cannot actualize the possible world where, given the same conditions, P would choose "not X." This latter world may be theoretically possible but not actually achievable.
+If a free agent (P) would choose to do X in a given situation, God cannot actualize the possible world where, given the same conditions, P would choose "not X." This latter world may be theoretically possible but not actually feasible.

 As the atheist philosopher Evan Fales admits, “Alvin Plantinga has convinced most of us – if indeed, we were not already convinced – that the free will defense exonerates God from the imputation of a certain kind of incapacity.
 Not even an omnipotent being can guarantee the best of all possible worlds, for if such a world must contain created free beings, it will be partly up to them what transpires.”

 Consider whether God could actualize the possible world where Adolf Hitler never started the Second World War.
 We know what Adolph Hitler’s free decision was, given the exact conditions leading up to his decision.
-God cannot actualize the world where given those same conditions, Hitler would choose not start the war.
+God cannot actualize the world where given those same conditions, Hitler would choose not to start the war.
 Even though it is a logically possible world, God’s power to actualize is limited by what in fact Hitler would choose to do.
-Thus, God cannot actualize any other world where Hitler would not start the war unless He did not allow Hitler his free will with respect to that decision or did not create Hitler at all.
+Thus, God cannot actualize any other world where Hitler would not start the war unless he did not allow Hitler his free will with respect to that decision or did not create Hitler at all.

 Some might suggest those latter two options would be preferred.
 Possibly, but that misses the point of the example.
-I could just as easily have used a more innocuous example, say whether God could actualize the possible world where Michael Horner eats an apple at 3 p.m. on March 29, 2014.
+I could just as easily have used a more innocuous example, say whether God could actualize the possible world where Michael Horner eats an apple at 3 p.m.
 What Michael Horner would freely chose to do in that situation determines what is in God’s power to actualize.
 If Michael would choose to eat the apple God cannot actualize the world where given the same situation Michael would not eat the apple.
 It is up to God whether to give Michael freedom or whether to create him at all, but it is not within the power of even an omnipotent God to actualize the possible world where Michael does not eat the apple.

 Therefore, it is just not true that an omnipotent God can do anything, like create any possible world.
 It is entirely possible that it is not within God’s power to create a world containing moral good without that world also containing moral evil.
 When free moral agents are involved it is entirely possible that a good end could not be achieved in any other way.

-Thus the assumption “A” that was needed to produce a contradiction between God and evil, that an all-good, all-powerful God could and would eliminate every evil is not necessarily true.
+Thus the assumption that was needed to produce a contradiction between God and evil, that an all-good, all-powerful God could and would eliminate every evil is not necessarily true.
 Therefore, there is no inconsistency between God and evil.